 If the advice for professional treatment is ignored, there are outcomes that the individual can face that include continuing to abuse or treating themselves by quitting cold turkey.
 It is not a real solution for a severe medical condition.

 Cold turkey is a method of abstaining from alcohol that means someone quits all intake of alcohol abruptly.
 The process of cold turkey should never be considered due to how dangerous it can be.
 Several withdrawal symptoms can result in significant harm to the person in question.
 It may seem like a quick and cheap solution to a massive problem, but it can be met with dire consequences and discomfort.
 There will not be medical supervision or support that the user needs and the rate of relapse from cold turkey detox are generally higher than an actual medical detox.

 Alcohol detox can be severe when it relates to past use, but it depends on the length of time someone has been drinking, and the amount in which they consume.
-Side effects of alcohol can include:

 While the symptoms are uncomfortable, more severe withdrawal can be fatal.
 Seizures and a condition that affects five percent of alcoholics called delirium tremens can cause death.
 Hallucinations have also been noted as well as hypertension and hypotension.
 Due to these serious medical conditions, addiction specialists and physicians alike highly recommend someone stopping the use of alcohol and seek medical detoxification.

 The process will allow them to be overseen for a period of up to seven days in a facility that matches their needs.
 If someone has made the decision to abstain from alcohol for a better life, it is imperative that they do it in a way that does not harm themselves or set them up to relapse.
 There is help available to treat alcoholism at Maryland House Detox.
 Our facility prides ourself on helping our clients take the next step to a better life.